WP Engine Smart Search

 To run the content sync:

-1. Log into your WP Admin dashboard
+1. Log in to the WP Admin dashboard

-3. Click Synchronize Now
+3. Click Index Now

 After the sync is complete: